 Instead, to prove to my body that I was safe and that the fear response wasn’t necessary, I had to accept everything exactly as it was.
 I had to say, “I have this pain.
 I’m stuck in bed.
 That’s okay.
 It’s okay to have this pain.”
 OR “I have this pain.
 That’s okay.
 I’m going to keep doing stuff anyway because I know I’m fine, even though I have the pain.”

-That said, when I can successfully accept a situation for what it is, my nervous system calms down and I usually recover faster—not right away, but faster.
-For me, when a symptom arises, instead of trying to make it go away, I put all of my awareness into the pain and really feel the pain.
+Now, when a symptom arises, instead of trying to make it go away or pretend it isn’t there, I put all of my awareness into the pain and really feel the pain.
 I accept the pain (or the nausea or the fatigue or whatever else), and I try to fully experience it—where it is, how it moves around, what messages it might be trying to tell me, etc.

 Some of this also comes back to knowledge.
 It’s hard to accept something if you don’t know what you’re accepting.
 For example, with my migraines, I could tell they were connected to a deep, intense fear, but it took nearly a year for me to discover that it was an intense fear of intense emotions that triggered the migraines.
 Only when I had that “knowledge” could I then accept the fear and start to address it.
-And my “belief” that the migraines could go away was what kept me going, not only while I was still trying to understand them, but also when I was going through the process of reducing their impact.
+And my “belief” that the migraines could go away was what allowed me to keep working on figuring out what triggered them, rather than giving up and forever being floored by them.

 There’s nothing to “fix”